-In today’s world, having your own web presence is essential.
+In today’s world, having a medical writing website and blog is essential.
 If you do not have online presence these days, you might as well be invisible.

-Since you may write and edit confidential documents, you may want to have a forum to display your non-confidential work; to showcase your medical and scientific writing skills.
+Since you may write and edit confidential documents, you may want to have a forum to display your non-confidential work and to showcase your medical and scientific writing skills.
 A medical writing website with a blog will do just this.

 Even though you are a medical writer, your blog does not have to be about writing.
 Pick any topic you feel passionate about, and commit to a regular writing schedule.

 3. Personal development

-You can use the website to facilitate your personal development as a communicator during the age when paper, printed journals, and books have been replaced-to a large extent-by electrons, PDFs, and tablets.
+You can use your medical writing website and blog to facilitate your personal development as a communicator during the age when paper, printed journals, and books have been replaced-to a large extent-by online content, PDFs, and tablets.

 4. Advance your career

-You can use your blog or website to advance your career, build your own brand, enhance your credibility, and to expand your professional and social networks.
+You can use your medical writing website and blog to advance your freelance career, build your own brand, enhance your credibility, and to expand your professional and social networks.

-Blogging may also be a very valuable marketing tool for freelance medical writers.
+Medical blogging may also be a very valuable marketing tool for freelance medical writers.
 Search engines, such as Google, love blogs because the pages are frequently updated.
-High ranking in searches will drive more readers to your website and attract new clients for you medical‑writing business.
+High ranking in searches will drive more readers to your website and attract new clients for your medical writing business.

 6. Enhance your identity